 Are You Thoughtful & Deliberate in Everything You Do as a Leader?
 Because Some Small, Careless Behaviors Can be Sending “Anti-Belonging Cues” to Others.

 - Not Showing Up to Meetings on Time = “I Don’t Respect Your Time.”
 I fully recognize how busy leaders are; we are often moving from one meeting to the next and we can easily become delayed.
-But think of it from a subordinate’s perspective – if I’m about to give a presentation to a senior member or my boss, I’ve put significant effort into preparing.
-By showing up late, the meeting hasn’t even started and I already know that this is not that important of a matter for the leader or others.
+But think of it from a junior team member’s perspective – if I’m about to give a presentation to a senior leader or my boss, I’ve put significant effort into preparing.
+By showing up late, the meeting hasn’t even started and I already know that this is not as important of a matter for the leader or others.
 I now feel small as I begin my presentation.
 I implore leaders to be on-time for scheduled events that require other peoples’ time as much as feasible.
 If you’re going to be late, do everything you can to enable the event or meeting to begin without you and/or send a message (text or phone call) to the person or people to notify them you are running late.
 Explain the reason, when you will be there, and remind them that you are looking forward to the meeting or session with them.
 These can show that you do value their time and the time you’re about to spend with them.

-- Sending a Note Saying “Come See Me Now” = “What I Want is More Important Than What You’re Focusing on Right Now.”
-I loathe when bosses or superiors send messages along the lines of “come see me” or “I need you right now.”
+- Sending a Note Simply Saying “Come See Me Now” = “What I Want is More Important Than What You’re Focusing on Right Now.”
+I loathe when bosses or superiors send vague messages along the lines of “come see me” or “I need you right now.”
 Especially with little or no context in the message, I feel like autonomy, trust, and respect for what I’m currently doing and how I’m spending my time is lost.
 If an urgent matter requires your immediate attention and the support from others, provide some context for their understanding of the situation, simply ask them what they are currently working on as a way to consider and respect what they are doing, and show appreciation for their support and willingness to engage in the new matter at hand.

 - Do I actually know the impact that these behaviors are having on others?
 Or is there organizational silence on this topic?